SuhasR3/loop-back/README.md

 **Visibility gated work.** The 5 minute alarm only runs while a Gmail tab is visible, so there is no background API usage when you are away from Gmail.

-**Gemini to Groq migration with scrubbed secrets.** The classifier was migrated from an earlier Gemini implementation to Groq `llama-3.3-70b-versatile`.
-All credentials are entered in the popup and stored in `chrome.storage.local`; a dedicated commit scrubbed previously hardcoded keys.

 ## Tech stack

 - **Language**: vanilla JavaScript, ES modules.
 No framework, no bundler, no build step.